awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 1. Download the [AWS\-SystemManager\-AutomationAdministrationRole\.zip folder](samples/AWS-SystemManager-AutomationAdministrationRole.zip) and repeat this procedure for the AWS\-SystemManager\-AutomationAdministrationRole role\.
 You only need to create the AWS\-SystemManager\-AutomationAdministrationRole role in the Automation management account\.

-## Execute an Automation in Multiple Regions and Accounts<a name="systems-manager-automation-multiple-accounts-and-regions-executing"></a>
+## Run an Automation in Multiple Regions and Accounts<a name="systems-manager-automation-multiple-accounts-and-regions-executing"></a>

 Use the procedures in this section to run an Automation in multiple Regions and accounts from the Automation management account\.
 Before you begin, note the following information:
 + AWS account IDs or OUs where you want to run the Automation\.